edwardkcyu/koa-jwt-example/DESIGN.md

 - Assertion library
 - Auto expected results writer with Snapshot

-## End-TO-END TEST

-It is also useful to have end-to-end test for a quick integration or regression test.
-Postman's CLI, [newman](https://github.com/postmanlabs/newman), will be a good fit for this case.

-Test cases are created from Postman GUI, and exported as json for running with `yarn`.

 ## CODING STYLE

 To ensure the quality of source code, Eslint and Prettier are used to do code linting and formating.